dmarti/trans-europa-express/README.md

  6. Select "Automatic proxy configuration URL" and fill in the URL from step 3.

- 7. Enjoy your virtual European web tracking experience.
+ 7. Enjoy your virtual European web experience.

-## protip: Act more European in order to avoid raising suspicion
+## protip: Act more European to blend in

  * [Listen to Kraftwerk](https://www.youtube.com/watch?v=XMVokT5e0zs).

  * Eat smaller amounts of higher-quality cheese.

+ * Support sensible web privacy policy.

+## Future

+This should really be a WebExtension.